Rebaiahmed/coding_task/README.md

-# Github Explorer
+# Github coding task

 ## Introduction

-Github Explorer is a web application built with Angular that allows users to explore repositories on Github.
+Gitalo is a web application built with Angular that allows users to explore repositories on Github.
 Users can search for repositories by name, view repository details, and see the commits for a selected repository.

 ## Features

 - **Repository Search**: Real-time search functionality to find repositories on Github.
-- **Repository Details**: Displays repository name, owner's avatar, and creation date.
 - **View Commits**: Provides a list of commits for a selected repository.
 - **Responsive Design**: Built with Bootstrap for a mobile-friendly experience.